lxe/supermoon/README.md

 Supermoon installs your dependencies in a golbally configured directory, and then links the appropriate versions to your local `node_modules`.

-## How is this different from `npm install -g`?
+## How is this different from `npm link` or `npm install -g`?

-Installing packages globally only allows you to install one version of a package on your system.
+Installing or linking packages globally only allows you to install one version of a package on your system.
 Supermoon cache holds as many versions as needed.

 ## Why should I use it?